- Methodology background

 Concepts and definitions

 The UN System of Environmental Economic Accounts (UN SEEA – see also Annex 1), together with the UN System of National Accounts and the European System of Accounts, provides a framework for producing internationally comparable statistics on the environment and its relationship with the economy.
-The ONS is responsible for reporting the information to Eurostat on an annual basis.
-To meet this requirement, Ricardo Energy and Environment are contracted to deliver estimates that are consistent with the SEEA framework.
+The ONS is responsible for compiling this information annually.
+Ricardo Energy and Environment are contracted to deliver estimates that are consistent with the SEEA framework.

 Notes for: Quality characteristics of the air emissions data